John Landis: Documentaries

+Recurring motifs

+One of Landis' trademarks is to insert references to a fictional film called See You Next Wednesday in movies that he directs.
+The line derives from Stanley Kubrick's 2001: A Space Odyssey in which Frank Poole's parents end their video to him.
+The line is also mentioned in the opening scene of Michael Jackson's Thriller, when the police decode a message from Jackson's were-cat character.
+The phrase is featured in An American Werewolf in London as a title of a movie listed on a marquee.

+Several of Landis' films break the fourth wall.
+Many of his films also feature references to the Oldsmobile.
+It appeared in Animal House (Mayor Carmine DePasto owns an Oldsmobile dealership and allows his vehicles to be used during the parade), Trading Places (Duke & Duke's limousine), Thriller (Jackson's car), Twilight Zone: The Movie (during Prologue), Into the Night (Diana's brother's car), The Blues Brothers (while driving through the mall, Elwood said: "The new Oldsmobiles are in early this year"), Three Amigos (during scenes in Santo Poco), and Oscar.
+Additionally, in many Landis films, there are also car crashes.

+Another motif is that many of his characters go about their life while movies/cartoons are visibly played in the background—either on television or sound from the TV set—which serves as commentary for their actions during scenes.
+In the television version of Trading Places, Clarence Beeks drugs a security guard and steals the crop report while Sunset Boulevard is showing; in Into the Night in Hamid's apartment, the movie Abbott and Costello Meet Frankenstein is playing while Ed is looking for Diana and later, when Mr. Morris fighting with Mr. Williams.
+In Spies Like Us, Emmit Fitzhume is watching the musical She's Working Her Way Through College and later, during a press conference, clips from the movie are showing on TV.
+In Innocent Blood in several scenes, Phantom of the Rue Morgue is showing on the television during the morgue scenes with Macielli.

 Archives

 Landis' moving image collection is held at the Academy Film Archive.
 The film material at the Archive is complemented by photographs, artwork and posters found in Landis' papers at the Academy's Margaret Herrick Library.

 Personal life

 Landis is married to Deborah Nadoolman, a costume designer.
 They have two children, including Max.
 In a BBC Radio interview, he stated that he is an atheist.
 The family lives in Beverly Hills, California.
 They had purchased Rock Hudson's estate in Beverly Crest.

 In 2009, Landis signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges.
 The petition argued that the detention would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."